yacosta738/yacosta738.github.io/src/pages/blog/from-linux-to-macos-my-opinion.md

 ---
 title: From Linux to macOS.
 My opinion
-description: After switching from Linux to MacOS, I found some limitations such as the lack of basic functions like cutting files, the inability to write to the NTFS file system, the difficulty to arrange each window on the desktop to my liking, the inability to create a file from the file explorer and the absence of native Docker on MacOS.
-However, performance, the fully integrated ecosystem, the great variety of available software and the integration with the various development ecosystems stand out.
+description: Switching from Linux to MacOS has limitations, such as lacking basic functions like cutting files and difficulty arranging windows on the desktop.
+But MacOS offers performance, a fully integrated ecosystem, and great software variety.
 date: 2023-01-19T19:15:02.655Z
 lang: en
 cover: https://images.unsplash.com/photo-1619462729253-362aa7eb5db5?ixlib=rb-4.0.3&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=6000